 - serving a sentence for another criminal offense

 When our California expungement lawyers file a motion for early termination of probation, we typically petition the court for an expungement (and in felony wobbler cases, to reduce the felony to a misdemeanor) at the same time.

 If the court agrees to terminate your probation early, it will generally reduce the felony to a misdemeanor and expunge your criminal record all at the same time.

 For additional help…

-If you or a loved one is in need of help with terminating probation early and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with terminating probation early and you are looking to create an attorney-client relationship, we invite you to contact our criminal defense lawyers at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.